 Cephalosporins, including Cefotaxime sodium, are known to occasionally induce a positive direct Coombs' test.

-Reproduction studies have been performed in pregnant mice given Cefotaxime intravenously at doses up to 1200 mg/kg/day (0.4 times the recommended human dose based on mg/m2) or in pregnant rats when administered intravenously at doses up to 1200 mg/kg/day (0.8 times the recommended human dose based on mg/m2).
+Pregnancy Category B: Reproduction studies have been performed in pregnant mice given Cefotaxime intravenously at doses up to 1200 mg/kg/day (0.4 times the recommended human dose based on mg/m2) or in pregnant rats when administered intravenously at doses up to 1200 mg/kg/day (0.8 times the recommended human dose based on mg/m2).
 No evidence of embryotoxicity or teratogenicity was seen in these studies.
-Although Cefotaxime has been reported to cross the placental barrier and appear in cord blood, the effect on the human fetus is not known.
 There are no well-controlled studies in pregnant women.
 Because animal reproductive studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 Use of the drug in women of child-bearing potential requires that the anticipated benefit be weighed against the possible risks.